shawnpatel96/Game-of-Life/README.md

 Creating this game was quite a bit of fun.
 Although I will admit it was a tough project figuring how to turn the rules into code.
 Making helper functions was a breeze and making the grid itself was also intiutive.
 In school I learned of the UPER.
 UPER stands for UNDERSTAND, PLAN, EXECUTE, REFLECT.
 During the understand and plan phase of this project I was writing a bunch of pseduocode.
 At some point I thought to myself...can't I just turn this into code now?
 The Vanilla Javascript was the result of this.
 I did get lost quite often and ran into many bugs and syntax errors.
 I was trying my best to brush off the rust on my JavaScript skills.

 I also wanted to create a more interactive version of this game, hence the React version of Game of Life.
 In that directory lays a version where the user can populate their own grid, pause, and speed up the animation.
 You can even populate cells while the animation is playing.

+### Future Versions

+Eventually I would like to return to this project.
+There are still many ways I could refactor my code.
+Also, I would like to add more features to this game, maybe some presets that show off unique animations.
+Possibly increase the grid size to fit bigger animations.
+There's a youtube video that showcases large versions of this game.